 Pemmican Empire (2015) by George Colpitts of the University of Calgary recognizes the economic, social, environmental and political consequences of the pemmican trade to Canada.

-It all began with bison, which, as any Canadian schoolchild used to know, swept across the prairies in massive herds and sustained First Nations peoples over millennia.
+It all began with bison, which, as Canadian school children may know, swept across the prairies in massive herds and sustained First Nations peoples over millennia.
 Bison were important in cultural and spiritual traditions as well as a critical food source.
 One way to preserve the bounty of meat was to give it away to others who needed it.
-Colpitts proposes that this generosity was a form of reciprocity to safeguard future food supplies, especially during the summer when fresh meat would spoil quickly.
+Colpitts proposes that this generosity, also called “commensality” was a form of reciprocity to safeguard future food supplies, especially during the summer when fresh meat would spoil quickly.

 Pemmican production developed as a way to achieve year-round food security.
 Plains archeologists have determined that pemmican production began 5,000 to 6,000 years ago.
 After the winter bison hunts, excess meat was dried, pounded into fine powder, mixed with fat and packed into air-tight skin bags.
 It would keep almost indefinitely[ii].
 With 3,200 to 3,500 calories per pound of pemmican, it was an extremely efficient, compact and nutritious preservation method.
 Berries could be added to increase palatability and extra nutrients.